angel-antn/Quiz-Time/readme.md

 You will need to decompress the .Rar file.

-When you hace already decompress the .Rar file.
+When you have already decompressed the .Rar file.
 Run to:

 Quiz time! > dist > Quiz Time!.exe